TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 Decentralized Identifiers or DID (Decentralized Identifier): a digital identifier which the user can cryptographically prove that he is in his possession with a cryptographic key.
 These identifiers have been standardized by the W3C https://w3c.github.io/did-core/ .

-Portfolio or workspace: designates a user account opened on the Talao site.
-This space is used to save professional information and verifiable certificates issued by third parties (professional certificates, employment certificates, etc.).
-A workspace becomes a Digital Identity after Talao has performed a face-to-face verification of the user's identity and issued an identity certificate.

 Identification: refers to the procedure according to which the user enters their Identifiers in order to access the Professional Digital Identity service or their account on a Partner site from the Talao Digital Identity connection button.

-Professional Digital Identity or Digital Identity: refers to the service allowing a user to connect from his mobile application to all partner services.

 Registration: refers to the procedure which allows any eligible person to enter their personal data in order to access the services and obtain a Professional Digital Identity.